This post may contain affiliate links.

 Storage

-Refrigeration: Store the basil oil in the refrigerator to keep it fresh.
+Refrigeration: Store it in the refrigerator to keep it fresh.
 Due to the fresh basil, the oil may solidify slightly; simply let it sit at room temperature for a few minutes before use.

 Shelf Life: For the best flavor and safety, use the basil oil within one week.
 If you’ve strained out the solids, the oil may last a bit longer, but always check for any signs of spoilage before use.